California man offers truck, kidney to anyone who can help save dying wife

 The process to become a donor can take from four to six months, according to UCSF.

 In April, the Robinsons celebrated their 25th wedding anniversary.
-But if Marie Robinson can get a new liver -- and Verlon Robinson keeps his truck -- he plans to take his wife out to really celebrate.
+But if Marie can get a new liver, Robinson plans to take his wife out to really celebrate.

+Those who wish to do so can apply to become a living liver donor through the UCSF Medical Center.
+Marie’s date of birth is January 12, 1957.